alftanner/bobby/src/spl/README.md

 # Simple Platform Layer

-This API allows for a simple way to make windows, timers, textures, etc.
+This API allows for a simple way to make windows, timers, etc.

 ---